hemant224/hemant224/README.md

 -->
 ### Hi, I am Hemant Kumar 👨‍💻

-I am a Automation Test Specialist and machine-learning enthusiast.
+I am a Automation Test Manager and machine-learning enthusiast.
 I am passionate about technologies and love to learn new things.